Who should buy the Saucony Guide 15

 Surefooted steps ahead

-Keeping the foot centered, the sidewalls of the Saucony Guide 15 now extend higher up.
+Keeping the foot centred, the sidewalls of the Saucony Guide 15 now extend higher up.
 On top of this, the midsole foam perfects the blend of both softness and rigidity; you don't have to worry about your foot sinking in.

 The added stack also creates a more protected run.
 It mutes out all the impact during each landing.